 Xilinx (XLNX) reported a “miss” on Wednesday after the close.
 Its stock plunged 17% on Thursday.
 Prior to that, the stock was trading at an insane 12x sales.
 XLNX’s data center business was down 12% sequentially and 7% yr/yr (the cloud growth is slowing).

 Intel reported an obligatory revenue and EPS “beat.”
-But the market finally payed attention to guidance.
+But the market finally paid attention to guidance.
 INTC cut full-year and Q2 guidance.
 Management said customers were becoming more cautious, especially in China.
 Data center inventories are larger than was commonly thought.
 INTC also said it expected a much more difficult flash memory market.
-These are chips used in consumer electronics, scientific instrumentation, robotics and medical electronics.
+These are chips used in consumer electronics, scientific instrumentation, robotics, and medical electronics.
 INTC stock dropped 9% on Friday.
+Data centers can help a business keep its servers and storage systems all in one place, helping the running of the business in an efficient manner.
+Checking out websites such as https://m247.com/services/host/dedicated-servers/ can help businesses choose the right server for their needs with the security they require.

 The chip stocks are setting up for an epic sell-off.
 Trump can slap the Fed around like a race-horse’s ass while making juvenile demands for lower rates and more money printing all he wants.
 At some point the collapsing underlying economic fundamentals will remove the termite-eaten legs from beneath the market’s barstool.